Tonbridge Racecourse sportsground covers an area approximately 28 hectares (69 acres) and is located in the heart of Tonbridge.

 - toilets - separate male, female and disabled by the entrance to the sportsground from New Wharf Road.
 The Bowls Club and Sports Pavilion also have dedicated toilet facilities

 - a large number of seats and picnic benches.
 It may be possible to sponsor a seat.

 - a network of paths, Public Right of Way footpath MU24 runs along its northern boundary, there are other paths in the sportsground as well.

 - water in and around it, water safety should be considered when visiting this sportsground

 - dog waste bins.
-Dogs are allowed in accordance with the Dog Control Orders.
+Dogs are allowed in accordance with the Public Space Protection Orders

 - the Tudor Cycle Route 12 (formerly the Tonbridge to Penshurst cycle route) running through it, which links the sportsground to Haysden Country Park and Penshurst Place.

 - a slipway for the public to launch small boats into the river from near the Lower Castle Field car park.
 An Environment Agency boating licence is required.